-A small set of high tides are due over 19-20/Dec that may induce some Aedes vigilax hatching.
-However, these tides are predicted to be only 1.75 and hatching may not occur.
-The next larger set of tides are due over 31/Dec to 6/Jan with tides up to 2.07m forecasted.
+A small set of high tides were due over 19-20/Dec that may induce some Aedes vigilax hatching.
+These tides were forecast to be only a maximum of 1.75m in height but they did surpass predicted, reaching around 1.9m in Sydney.
+This may trigger hatching in some parts of the coast.
+The next, and much larger, set of tides are due over 31/Dec to 6/Jan/2018 with tides up to 2.07m forecasted.